C. D. Pelham: San Diego Padres

 On March 9, 2023, Pelham signed a minor league contract with the San Diego Padres organization.
 He split the year between the rookie–level Arizona Complex League Padres, Single–A Lake Elsinore Storm, and Double–A San Antonio Missions.
 In 17 games between the three affiliates, Pelham recorded a 7.53 ERA with 16 strikeouts and 2 saves across 14 1/3 innings pitched.
 He elected free agency following the season on November 6.

 Leones de Yucatán

 On March 29, 2024, Pelham signed with the Leones de Yucatán of the Mexican League.
 In 17 appearances, Pelham posted a 2–1 record with a stellar 1.04 ERA and 18 strikeouts over 17 1/3 innings.

 Los Angeles Angels

 On May 31, 2024, Pelham's contract was purchased by the Los Angeles Angels and he was assigned to the Triple-A Salt Lake Bees.
 In 10 appearances split between Salt Lake and the rookie–level Arizona Complex League Angels, he compiled a 1.80 ERA with 12 strikeouts across 10 innings of work.
 Pelham was released by the Angels organization on July 28.

 Athletics

 On January 8, 2025, Pelham signed a minor league contract with the Athletics.
-He elected free agency on November 6.
+He made 41 appearances for the Double-A Midland RockHounds, compiling a 3-4 record and 3.43 ERA with 47 strikeouts across 39 1/3 innings pitched.
+Pelham elected free agency following the season on November 6.

+On January 23, 2026, Pelham re-signed with the Athletics organization on a minor league contract.
+Returning to Midland, he logged a 3.95 ERA with 15 strikeouts over 16 games; he also recorded a 5–0 record and 2.21 ERA with 17 strikeouts across 14 appearances for the Triple–A Las Vegas Aviators.
+Pelham was released by the team on July 18.

+Pittsburgh Pirates

+On July 19, 2026, Pelham signed a minor league contract with the Pittsburgh Pirates.